 "See for yourself," Marianne patted his arm.
 "I held dinner, hoping you'd get back."

-Jess walked into the house, stopping when he saw John Sherman resting on the sofa, propped up by a stack of pillows.
-The other man's expression lightened, and his face broke into a grin, "Jess!
+Shade walked into the house, stopping when he saw John Sherman resting on the sofa, propped up by a stack of pillows.
+The other man's expression lightened, and his face broke into a grin, "Shade!
 Welcome home, pard!"

-"It's good to be...home," Jess replied, and there was no doubting the sincerity in his voice.
+"It's good to be...home," Shade replied, and there was no doubting the sincerity in his voice.